Aishuwu/Vector-Space-Semantics-for-Similarity-between-Friends-Characters/README.md

-# Distributional Semantics for Character Dialogue Similarity
+# Distributional Semantics: Character Dialogue Similarity Analysis

 ## Introduction

-This project focuses on analyzing character dialogue using distributional semantics to capture and compare linguistic patterns among characters from a TV series.
-By generating vector representations of characters based on their spoken dialogue, the system assesses semantic similarity between known characters and unseen test characters using cosine similarity and ranking metrics.
-The pipeline incorporates advanced preprocessing, linguistic feature engineering, and contextual embedding techniques.
+This project explores distributional semantics to analyze and compare dialogue styles among fictional characters based on their spoken lines.
+By converting dialogue into vector space representations using token-level and contextual linguistic features, the system evaluates semantic similarity between characters.
+This methodology offers insights into character roles, relationships, and linguistic uniqueness.

 ## Table of Contents